 ETS Research Memorandum RM-11-12

 The goal of the CBAL™ research initiative is to develop a research-based assessment system that provides accountability testing and formative testing in an environment that is a worthwhile learning experience in and of itself.
 This report describes the m-rater-related automated scoring work done in CBAL Mathematics in 2009.
-View the full abstract or download this report.
+Learn more about this publication >

 Online Assessment in Mathematics